Seminko/Ascension-TSM-Data-Sharing-App/README.md

 &nbsp;

 - Q: The app crashed on me / apparently doesn't work as intended.
 What should I do?
 - A: Definitely report it.
-Create an issue here, if you have a github account, or alternatively you can try [SzylerAddons Discord](https://discord.gg/uTxuDvuHcn) --> Addons from Szyler and co --> #tsm-data-sharing.
+Create an issue here, if you have a github account, or alternatively you can try [SzylerAddons Discord](https://discord.gg/uTxuDvuHcn) --> Other DEVs Addons (N-Z) --> #tsm-data-sharing.
 Either way, describe the issue in detail and include logs.
 For questions head to Discord.

 &nbsp;